- Wellbeing SA - Looking after your mental health - self care strategies

 - SA COVID-19 Mental Health Support Line – call 1800 632 753

-For information on coping and mental health support, including other telephone services, see our Mental Health impacts of COVID-19 fact sheet.
+For information on coping and mental health support, including other telephone services, see our Mental Health impacts of COVID-19 fact sheet for staff.

 For assistance in a mental health emergency, contact the mental health triage service - telephone 13 14 65 available 24 hours, seven days a week.

-Discussions and concerns around the coronavirus outbreak and practising self-isolation can be stressful and impact our mental health and wellbeing.
-It’s natural to feel a range of emotions, such as stress, worry, anxiety, boredom, or low mood.
-Many people feel distressed by the constant news and overwhelming amount of information about the situation.
+Deals with concerns around the coronavirus outbreak and self-isolation, impact on mental health and wellbeing, emotions, such as stress, worry, anxiety, boredom, or low mood.
 Head to Health is committed to providing Australians with trusted information and digital supports to help support everyone's mental health and wellbeing during this pandemic.
 This page covers where to get the facts about the COVID-19 outbreak, tips for maintaining good mental health, information on how to access mental health services, information for parents, and how to keep older Australians safe and connected by helping them get established online.

 THIS WAY UP

 Lead by Professor Gavin Andrews and a team of psychiatrists and clinical psychologists at St Vincent's Hospital, THIS WAY UP has online tools to support emotional wellbeing and protect your mental health during this time.
 These include tips and strategies, audio guide and self-paced online treatment courses to tackle insomnia, worry or anxiety.